-- 0 = Wake-up The msCAN12 will function normally. - 1 = SLEEP request The msCAN12 will go into SLEEP Mode.
+- 0 = Wake-up The msCAN12 will function normally. - 1 = SLEEP request The msCAN12 will go into SLEEP Mode when the CAN bus is idle, i.e. the module is not receiving a message and all transmit buffers are empty.

-SFTRES- SOFT\RESET
+SFTRES-SOFT RESET

-When this bit is set by the CPU, the msCAN12 immediately enters the SOFT\RESET state.
-Any ongoing transmission or reception is aborted and synchronization to the bus is lost.
+When this bit is set by the CPU, the msCAN12 immediately enters the SOFT_RESET state.
+Any ongoing transmission or reception is aborted and synchronisation to the bus is lost.